 of sitting through long drawn out meetings, then you

 will certainly appreciate the need for this exercise!

 The team building

-materials and props necessary to conduct the exercise.
+materials necessary to conduct the activity.

-It includes everything you need to provide a good quality, well thought out and meaningful
+It includes everything you need to provide a good quality, well thought out and meaningful learning opportunity.

 each team building purchase, you also receive: